All Episodes

 But yeah.

-Someone in the chat's gonna put it.
+Someone in the chat's going to put it.

-Yeah, I hear killing chicks, bro.
+They're out here killing chicks, bro.

 Yeah, they always are.

-Yeah, Ceral Killer Sub BR says facts are some of the biggest massages, man.
+Facts are some of the biggest massages, man.

-That Robert, there we go.
+There we go.

 Boom.

-Um but we gotta we got a documentary to cover.
+But we got a documentary to cover.

 But you guys enjoy this stuff, man.

-Me, Angie, uh Mo is in the back hanging out.
+Mo is in the back hanging out.

-So uh yeah, man, shout out to Mo.
+So, yeah, man, shout out to Mo.

-Uh so let's let's go ahead.
+So let's go ahead.

-We got world's coolest nerd goes just for being late and no mic audio at the beginning.
+We got World's Coolest Nerd goes just for being late and no mic audio at the beginning.

-Put on the do-rag for your atonement, W Fabric Fit.
+Put on the Durag for your atonement.

 Thank you.